Jessie Wu (Co-op Spring/Summer 2013)

 Brendan King (Co-op Spring/Summer 2012)

-“ETC provides students an excellent glimpse into the computer graphics industry, immersing them in a collaborative and creative environment where they can gain real world experience.
+“ETC provides students with an excellent glimpse into the computer graphics industry, immersing them in a collaborative and creative environment where they can gain real world experience.
 I was able to work on various projects ranging from 3D animations and hard surface modeling to video editing.
 My position allowed me to work closely with a range of professionals, including mechanical engineers, graphic designers, marketing directors and industrial designers.

 My work at ETC directly related to my field as a digital artist and enhanced my portfolio significantly.
 My favorite project was replicating ETC’s equipment into printable 3D models, which allowed me to learn the intricate process behind 3D printing and build a strong database of versatile 3D models.
 ETC offers a welcoming work environment and provides the tools for a well-rounded and educational experience.”